cloudfoundry/docs-bosh/content/networks.md

     cloud_properties: {subnet: subnet-9be6c3f7}
 ```

-In this example, the Director divides the `/24` subnet into `/28` subnets to assign to VMs.
+In this example, the Director divides the `/24` subnet into `/28` subnets to assign to VMs (as soon as the network is referenced by a deployment manifest).
 The next available base address of the prefix within the subnet range is calculated for each assignment.
 For example, the first three base addresses would be:

-* `10.10.0.0/28`
+* `10.10.0.0/28` <-- bosh will not assign this one, because the range contains reserved ip addresses (gateway etc.)
-* `10.10.0.16/28`
+* `10.10.0.16/28` <-- first prefix that will be assigned to a vm
 * `10.10.0.32/28`

-The IP and prefix information will get send to the CPI via the `create_vm` RPC interface.
+The IP and prefix information will get send to the CPI via the `create_vm` RPC interface in the networks section.

 #### Static IP Clarifications